 Each quarter of the first year, students have four classes that meet once a week for three hours with four additional hours for lab.
 Class times are::

 Classes are held Monday through Saturday with a weekly guest speaker on Monday at 5 p.m. that the whole school attends.
 Periodically, students will have weekend classes in the late morning.
 Schedules are set by the registrar and have limited ability to be modified.

-After spending at least one year (4 quarters) in Miami, students can apply to our Quarter Away Program.
+After spending at least one year (4 quarters) in San Francisco, students can apply to our Quarter Away Program.
 This program gives students the opportunity to study and intern in up to four more cities around the world.
 You can even opt to take classes inside an agency or intern in New York, Tokyo, Berlin, Atlanta and other cities around the world.
 At last count 96% of the students had participated in our Quarter Away Program for at least one quarter.
 Over 80% of the students spent two or more quarters getting real-world experience.

 This is a two year diploma program with the primary purpose of developing a professional portfolio through classes and real-world experience to gain the skills needed for an entry level position in advertising.

-Graduates have the opportunity to attend portfolio review and interview with multiple agencies.
+Graduates have the opportunity to attend portfolio reviews and interview with multiple agencies.
 Miami Ad School also supplies graduates with job leads throughout their career.
 Our institutional graduate placement rate is well over 90%.